fbpx Skip to Content

 Socks need to have negative ease so that they stretch across your foot and stay put instead of flopping around inside your shoe.
 For most of us, that means we want a sock with a circumference that’s about 10% smaller than our actual foot measurement.

 You may find you prefer more or less negative ease, and it’s okay to experiment until you find the ease that’s most comfortable for you.
+The great thing about knitting socks is that you aren’t tied to others’ ideas of what makes a good knit.

 Three pairs of pastel handknit socks are laid across the back of an antique sofa with faded floral upholstery.
 The socks and the upholstery are color coordinated.